 - Child for whom the employee has legal guardianship, or legal custody, and such child is the employee’s tax dependent

 A dependent child may be eligible for continued coverage as a dependent child after attaining age 26 if these four criteria are met:

 - The child is and continues to be incapable of self-sustaining employment by reason of physical handicap or intellectual disability.

 - The child is and continues to be primarily dependent upon the employee for support and maintenance.

 - The child was:

-- Covered by a university medical plan when he or she reached the limiting age and the employee makes application for continuation of coverage to the university within 31 days after the child reaches the limiting age, or
+- Covered by a university medical plan when he or she reached the limiting age and the employee makes application for continuation of coverage to the university within 31 days after the child’s loss of coverage due to reaching the limiting age, or

 - Covered as a dependent under the medical plan of his or her parent’s employer immediately prior to a loss of coverage under such plan (documentation of prior coverage required) and the employee makes application for continuation of coverage to the university within 31 days after such loss of coverage occurs.
 In each case, the employee must provide satisfactory proof of the child’s incapacity and dependence upon the employee.